MaviccPRP/mlp_from_scratch/README.md

 - [ ] Implement the AdaGrad with diagonal matrices
 - [ ] Gridsearch for optimizing hyperparameters
 - [ ] Compare evaluation performance on testset and trainingset

+## Final Thoughts and future work

+- Best results are reached using the SGD per sample algorithm.
+- Momentum is oscillating, when higher percentages are reached.
+This could be because of the per sample approach.
+- The AdaGrad algorithms is smoother than Momentum and SGD, but does not reach accuracy scores of SGD or Momentum.
+- In future work, implementing mini-natches could help improving accuracy performance and smoothness of Momentum and AdaGrad.
+- Still hyperparameters are not fully evaluated, this could be done using Gridsearch.
+- Additionally the AdaGrad algorithm could be updated with a diagonal matrix approach.
 ## References
 - Principles of training multi-layer neural network using backpropagation, http://galaxy.agh.edu.pl/~vlsi/AI/backp_t_en/backprop.html
 - A Step by Step Backpropagation Example, https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/